titipata/paper-reviewer-matcher/README.md

 ## Mind-Match Command Line

-We create a command line cli with `doc-opt` for meeting organizers to run.
-You can close the repository and run the following:
+To perform Mind Match, you can clone the repository and run the follows

 ``` sh
 python mindmatch.py data/mindmatch_example.csv --n_match=6 --n_trim=0
 ```

+directly in this path.
+This should produce a matching output `output_match.csv` in this relative location.

 ## Example script for the conferences